C6H15/QuickZone/docs/usage.md

 ```

 ### 2. The Event-Driven Approach (Classic)
-Standard onEnter and onExit signals.
-This is best for one-off actions like playing a sound, triggering an achievement, or logging analytics.
+Standard `onEnter` and `onExit` signals.
+This is best for one-off actions.

 ```lua
 observer:onPlayerEnter(function(player, zone)